Enrollment In Benefits Plans Sample Clauses

 AutoNDA by SimpleDocs

 Enrollment In Benefits Plans.
-(1) New employees are enrolled in the single coverage lowest cost plan of medical, dental, and basic life insurance coverage.
-Employees are charged the applicable level of employee contribution, if any, for each plan.
+(1) New employees are automatically enrolled in the default level of medical, dental, and basic life insurance coverage.
+Employees will be charged the applicable level of employee contribution, if any, for each plan.
 During the first thirty (30) days of employment, an employee may waive coverage under the medical plan by providing proof satisfactory to the plan that the employee has other group medical insurance coverage.
-An employee may also change their health plan or coverage option under the plan (for example. from employee only coverage to an option that includes dependent coverage) during the first thirty
+An employee may also change their health plan or coverage option under the plan (for example from employee only coverage to an option that includes dependent coverage) during the first thirty

 Enrollment In Benefits Plans.
 Superintendent/CEO shall be enrolled in all benefit plans provided to employees of the School, including any health insurance, dental insurance, vision insurance, short- and long-term disability plans, retirement plans, and/or other benefit plans established and xxxxxxx’x compensation.